unexist/blog/_drafts/logging-vs-tracing.md

 ### How to read it?

-Once started you should see something like this:
+When you press play, the modeler hides everything besides the first step:

 ![image](/assets/images/20220115-step1.png)

-This is the actual first step of the story and can be read like:
+And when you are looking at it just try to read it like this:

 > A User sends a Todo to the todo-service-create

+{% capture question %}
 Can you follow the story and understand the next step?
 Give it a try with either the **next icon** the **prev icon** from the toolbar.
+{% endcapture %}

+{% include question.html content=question %}

+{% capture exclamation %}
-*Before experts blame me: I admit this **digitalized** (includes technology; the preferred way is to omit it altogether) [Domainstory][] is really broad, but I will conclude on this later - promised.*
+Before experts blame me: I admit this **digitalized** (includes technology; the preferred way is to omit it altogether) [Domainstory][] is really broad, but I will conclude on this later - promised.
+{% endcapture %}

+{% include exclamation.html content=question %}

 ## Getting the stack ready

-During my journey from [Docker][] to [Podman][] ([here]({% post_url 2021-12-01-migrating-to-podman %} and [here]({% post_url 2021-12-28-one-month-of-podman %}), I've prepared everything that is required for this scenario and setting it up should be fairly easy.
+During my journey from [Docker][] to [Podman][] ([here]({% post_url 2021-12-01-migrating-to-podman %} and [here]({% post_url 2021-12-28-one-month-of-podman %}), I've laid down everything that is required for this scenario, so setting it up should be fairly easy:

 <https://github.com/unexist/showcase-logging-tracing-quarkus>